benjaminwoods/caesar_C/README.md

 	The output is then written to file.

-2) ASCII shift
+2) Letter shift

-	For the special case of NUM_BYT = 0, the code takes the input, capitalises it, and replaces all characters which are not capital letters with spaces.
+	For the special case of NUM_BYT = 0, the code takes the ASCII input, capitalises it, and replaces all characters which are not capital letters with spaces.

 	i.e.
 		input		[The quick brown dog jumped over the lazy dogs.
 What an odd sentence!]